fsharp/fsharp/README-original.md

 sn -R ..\Debug\mono40\bin\FSharp.Compiler.Interactive.Settings.dll mono.snk
 ```

-This is the way the assemblies are built in a source build of the canonical GitHub repository for fsharp and how the binaries are shipped in Mono binary distributions.
+This is the way the assemblies are built in a source build of the canonical GitHub repository for F# and how the binaries are shipped in Mono binary distributions.

 ##Notes on the build